Conscription in the United States: Vietnam War

 As U.S. troop strength in South Vietnam increased, more young men were drafted for service there, and many of those still at home sought means of avoiding the draft.
 Since only 15,000 National Guard and Reserve soldiers were sent to South Vietnam, enlistment in the Guard or the Reserves became a popular means of avoiding serving in a war zone.
 For those who could meet the more stringent enlistment standards, service in the Air Force, Navy, or Coast Guard was a means of reducing the chances of being killed.
-Vocations to the ministry and the rabbinate soared, because divinity students were exempt from the draft.
+Vocations to the priesthood, the ministry, and the rabbinate soared, because divinity students were exempt from the draft.
 Doctors and draft board members found themselves being pressured by relatives or family friends to exempt potential draftees.

 The marriage deferment ended suddenly on August 26, 1965.
-Around 3:10pm President Johnson signed an order allowing the draft of men who married after midnight that day, then around 5pm he announced the change for the first time.
+Around 3:10 pm, President Johnson signed an order allowing the draft of men who married after midnight that day, then around 5 pm, he announced the change for the first time.
+This caused a last-minute rush to the altar by thousands of American couples.

 Some conscientious objectors objected to the war based on the theory of Just War.
 One of these, Stephen Spiro, was convicted of avoiding the draft, but given a suspended sentence of five years.
 He was later pardoned by President Gerald Ford.

+Between 1964 and 1973, 9,087,000 men and women would serve in the armed forces in some capacity.
+Of these, 2,594,000 would be deployed to Vietnam.
+1,766,910 would be drafted into the military serving throughout the world.
+Most of those who were drafted went into the Army and less than 42,700 went into the Marine Corps.
+The Navy and Air Force did not accept draftees.